Gawain: Attributes and characterisations

 In many romances, Gawain is depicted as a model for chivalric attributes.
-In Sir Gawain and the Green Knight, for example, where he is described as "this fine father of breeding", Gawain receives the kisses of Lady Bertilak with discretion, at once not wanting to insult her by refusing her advances and not wanting to betray the hospitality of her husband.
-Based on the bargain to give each other their respective daily gains, Gawain must give the kisses he receives from Lady Bertilak to Sir Bertilak.
-This allusion serves to reinforce chivalric ideals of religious, martial, and courtly love codes, especially in a masculine warrior culture, and shows the ways in which the masculine world can be subverted by female wiles.
-This undertone of homoeroticism between Gawain and Sir Bertilak underscores the strength of male homosocial bonds, and the fact that sex never occurs reinforces ideals of the masculine chivalric code.
+In Sir Gawain and the Green Knight, for example, where Gawain is described as "this fine father of breeding", he receives kisses from Lady Bertilak discreetly, wanting both not to insult her by refusing these advances and not to betray her husband's hospitality.
+Based on a bargain to give each other their respective daily gains, Gawain must give the kisses that he receives from Lady Bertilak to Sir Bertilak.
+This allusion serves to reinforce chivalric ideals of religious, martial, and courtly love, especially in a masculine warrior culture; the allusion also shows how the masculine world can be subverted by female wiles.
+This homoerotic undertone between Gawain and Sir Bertilak underscores the strength of male homosocial bonds; the absence of sexual intercourse reinforces ideals of the masculine chivalric code.
 Gawain's character in the poem is said to be founded on a deep Christian belief in Christ and the Virgin Mary.

-Conversely, in the Vulgate Queste del Saint Graal he is used as a very symbol of the unfitness of secular knighthood.
-Here, Gawain is blamed for his irreligion and is shown to indulge in rather purposeless killing: as, for example, when he mortally wounds his relative and a fellow Knight of the Round Table, Yvain the Bastard, in one of the many random jousting duels for no particular reason (failing to even recognise him until it is too late).
-He is also responsible for the deaths of more of his fellow Round Table companions, including the young King Bagdemagus of Gorre, whom he accidentally kills during a tournament.
-The Vulgate Mort Artu even says Gawain had killed some of his fellow Knights of the Round Table in the grand quest for the Grail, which he turned out to be unworthy to achieve.
-When Gawain does reach the Grail Castle, he is unable to restore the Grail Sword, unlike his role in Perceval, and is actually more interested in the Grail Maiden than in the holy relic, failing to even spot it there.
-In a symbolic later scene, it is her son and the new destined Grail hero, the blessed virgin knight Galahad, who will draw the sword in the stone at Camelot, after Gawain failed in the task.
-In the end, Gawain's unwillingness to forgive Lancelot leads to his own death and contributes to the downfall of Arthur's kingdom.
+Conversely, in the Vulgate Queste del Saint Graal, Gawain is used to symbolize the unfitness of secular knighthood.
+In this part of the cycle, Gawain is blamed for his lack of religion and is shown to indulge in purposeless killing – for example, when he mortally wounds his relative and a fellow Knight of the Round Table, Yvain the Bastard, in one of many jousting duels without motivation.
+(Gawain fails to recognise Yvain until it is too late.)
+Gawain is also responsible for the deaths of other Round Table companions, including the young King Bagdemagus of Gorre, whom he accidentally kills during a tournament.
+The Vulgate Mort Artu writes that Gawain had killed some of his fellow Knights of the Round Table in the quest for the Grail, which he was ultimately unworthy to achieve.
+When Gawain nevertheless reaches the Grail Castle, he cannot restore the Grail Sword, unlike with his role in Perceval; Gawain is more interested in the Grail Maiden than in the holy relic, failing to even notice it in the castle.
+In a symbolic later scene, the Grail Maiden's son and newly destined Grail hero, the blessed virgin knight Galahad, will draw the sword in the stone at Camelot, after Gawain failed in the task.
+In the end, Gawain's unwillingness to forgive Lancelot leads to his death and contributes to the downfall of Arthur's kingdom.